How to Write Songs | 13 Songwriting Must-Read Tips

 If you want to write about someone specifically, try and tell a story about them.
 Who are they, what have they done, why did they do it, when did they do it and how does it relate to you?

+It can be hard to know what to write songs about.
 Use bad, funny and ironic life experiences to your advantage.
 These are the type of songs fans can relate to.
 Many popular songs are about heartbreak and failed relationships like Adele.
 Think of relating your lyrics to what’s happening in your life or how you’re feeling about a certain situation.

 Some of history’s greatest songs are about personal experiences when artists draw on real-life events and traumas to spark their creativity.